jrfaller/diggit/README.md

 ## Running analyses

 Once diggit is configured you can perform the analyses.
-First, you have to clone the repositories by using `dgit perform clones`.
-Then you can launch the analyses by using `dgit perform analyses`.
-Finally, the joins are executed via the command `dgit perform joins`.
+First, you have to clone the repositories by using `dgit clones perform`.
+Then you can launch the analyses by using `dgit analyses perform`.
+Finally, the joins are executed via the command `dgit joins perform`.
+You can use the `mode` option to handle the cleaning of joins or analyses.

 At all time, you can check the status of your diggit folder by using `dgit status`.
-If you want more info on the status of a given repository, you can use the `dgit sources info https://github.com/jrfaller/diggit.git` command.

-## Cleaning up

-If something is going wrong, you can always delete the results of the joins by using the command `dgit clean joins` and of the analysis with the command `dgit clean analyses`.